 You don’t need to have toilet trained a toddler to know: accidents happen.
 Parents need to trust that you’re prepared for every situation.
 And insurance for a childcare business is different than insurance for other businesses.

 Besides cases of injury, your insurance needs to cover you in the case of a parent who claims you abused their child, somehow contributed to developmental delays, or even just didn’t provide the services you promised.
-You can check out our customized home daycare insurance to find out more about what you’ll need and how we can help.
+You can check out our customized home daycare insurance and policy costs to find out more about what you’ll need and how we can help.

 Starting a successful home daycare requires preparation, patience, and support.
 But now that you know that, you’re already on the right track.